What does boiler insurance cover?

 How much will it cost to fix or replace a boiler?

 The typical cost to repair a boiler is £150-210, but it could cost you as much as £500 if more than one part needs to be replaced.
-A brand-new boiler can set you back anywhere between £750 and upwards of £4,500, so dealing with a breakdown can be eye-wateringly expensive.
+Fitting a brand-new boiler can set you back anywhere between £1,400 and upwards of £4,500.

 In rented accommodation, is a boiler the responsibility of the landlord or tenant?